Ada-C7/NOW-thats-what-i-call-backbone/README.md

 ### Collection View
-This has a similar structure to the SongView, but notice how we are creating new SongView instances in render().
-Then we have each of the instances append to our song-list ul.
+This has a similar structure to the SongView, but one major difference that we are going to create new `SongView` instances in the `render` function.
+Then we have each of the instances append to our song-list `ul`.

 ```javascript